IsidroGH/Travesty/README.md

 Travesty
 ========

-Java implementation of the Travesty algorithm using probability tree structuctures.
+Java implementation of the Travesty algorithm using a probability tree structucture.

 Travesty is a method for generating scrambled text using Markov chains.